 Remembering CIA's Heroes: James A. Rawlings

-Currently, there are 89 stars carved into the marble of the CIA Memorial Wall.
+Currently (as of 2015), there are 113 stars carved into the marble of the CIA Memorial Wall.
 The wall stands as a silent, simple memorial to those employees “who gave their lives in the service of their country.”
-The CIA has released the names of 54 employees; the names of the remaining 35 officers must remain secret, even in death.
+The CIA has released the names of 80 employees; the names of the remaining 33 officers must remain secret, even in death.

 A positive attitude is a quality that is admired in a person.
 This is one of many attributes that James (Jim) A. Rawlings brought to his career as a Central Intelligence Agency (CIA) logistics officer.
 In January 1975, Jim was on board a cargo plane that crashed over Vietnam.
 He was declared missing.
 A year later, the CIA issued a “presumptive determination” of death.